The Ultimate Guide to Sales Compensation [New Data]

 Also referred to as a tiered commission structure, this compensation plan is made to motivate reps and reward top performers that close a certain number of deals on a monthly basis.
 After reps exceed a predetermined benchmark, their commission rate increases.
 This model can also implement commission reduction for those that underperform.

-Once you've determined your plan goals, type, and payment plan, you can choose a payroll software to assist in the action of compensating your salespeople.
+Once you've determined your plan goals, type, and payment plan, you can choose a payroll software to assist in compensating your salespeople.

-Depending on how long your company has been established and whether or not you have an HR team who handles pay and benefits, you may or may not already have payroll software.
-If you do, it should be easy for you to incorporate your new sales compensation plan in the software.
+Depending on how long your company has been established and whether or not you have an HR team that handles pay and benefits, you may or may not already have payroll software.
+If you do, it should be easy for you to incorporate your new sales compensation plan into the software.

 If not, you might consider one of the following three popular payroll software options to help you carry out your plan.